ajcrites/ts-config-mobiquity/README.md

 You may also want to use `jsx-use-translation-function` for projects requiring i18n, but this won't be necessary for all projects so it was excluded as a default.

+React Native supports TypeScript building through Metro, so a `tsconfig.build.json` is currently not needed or included.
+Instead, you should set up a `tsconfig.json` file for testing / development.
+This can extend the `tsconfig.json` for `ts-config-mobiquity-react-native`.